intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 ### Enumeration
 To enumerate metrics available on the system one has to iterate over all metric groups, next over all metric sets inside each group and finally over all metrics inside each set.

-Every group, set and seprate metric contain a list of properties that helps to determine their purpose (like name or description) as well as to grab some additional information that should be used while collecton (e.g. size of collected data chunks or number of metrics in a set).
+Every group, set, and separate metric contain a list of properties that helps to determine their purpose (like name or description) as well as to grab some additional information that should be used while collecting (e.g. size of collected data chunks or number of metrics in a set).

 In addition to metrics, each set includes so called *information* items, that will be collected along with the metrics and show e.g. time when sample was collected, GPU core frequency, report identifier and others.
 ```cpp